Oh Geez. Another Instagram rebrand opinion.

 Okay, fair enough but… really?
-You need to create such a ‘shonda’ over something people were (for the most part) using a million times a minute and couldn’t have cared less to ensure the app’s interface had something, ANYTHING, to differentiate themselves from everything else (including text)?
+You need to create so much drama regarding something people are (for the most part) using a million times a minute.
+Many of the users could not have cared less to ensure the app's interface had something, ANYTHING, to differentiate themselves from everything else (including text)?

-Really, I don’t actually care that the logo is kind of crappy and the interface is dead.
-In the end, I will still continue to use it.
+I don't care that the logo is kind of crappy and the interface is dead.
+In the end, I will continue to use it.
 Admit it, so will you.
-I won’t get into deep conversations about the Instagram rebrand again and it will be yesterday’s news VERY soon because let’s face it, we all know Drumpf will probably make some kind of idiotic comment about a woman he barely knows and we definitely need to be ready to start the bitching and moaning process all over again.
+I won’t enter into a deep conversational rant about the Instagram rebrand.
+It will be yesterday’s news soon because let's face it, we all know “Drumpf” will probably make an idiotic comment about a woman he barely knows and we need to be prepared to begin that bitching and moaning process all over again.

 Don’t mistake what I’ve written here folks.